Astro-Ayan/astro-ayan.github.io/_posts/2024-11-14-On-FR-Dichotomy.md

 author: "Ayan Bhattacharjee"
 categories: Jet Physics
 ---
+One of the long standing questions in the context of Radio galaxy jets, is the origin of FR dichotomy.
+Is the dichotomy real or an observational effect?
+Is it an intrinsic property of the source or dynamical property of the jet?
+Is it dictated by the ISM and ICM the jet passes through?
+Or is it some combination of the above which is too complex to unravel?

 #### Motivation
 How do different entrainment processes affect the dynamics, flow structures and morphology of relativistic jets?
 Can these account for the edge-brightened/edge-darkened dichotomy seen in radio galaxy jets?